FO-Usain/Cala32nata1sasa3ganama2nata/README.md

 Implementation is guaranteed to be compatible with g++ version 9.3.0

 **Compilation of demonstration of Rectangle that displays its length**:
-    g++ tests/types/Rect.cpp src/types/Rect.cpp -o tests/types/rect -std=c++17
+    From the root directory of the repo: g++ tests/types/Rect.cpp src/types/Rect.cpp -o tests/types/rect -std=c++17

 **Compilation of demonstration of changing number of present instances of Rectangle**:
-    g++ tests/types/DynamicRect.cpp src/types/Rect.cpp -o tests/types/dyRect -std=c++17
+    From the root dierctory of the repo: g++ tests/types/DynamicRect.cpp src/types/Rect.cpp -o tests/types/dyRect -std=c++17

 **Compilation of demonstration of changing number of present instances of Rectangle**:
-    g++ tests/types/threadRectCount src/types/Rect.cpp -pthread -o tests/types/threadCount -std=c++17
+    From the root directory of the repo: g++ tests/types/threadRectCount src/types/Rect.cpp -pthread -o tests/types/threadCount -std=c++17